Samuel Mudd: Early years

-Born in Charles County, Maryland, Mudd was the fourth of 10 children of Henry Lowe and Sarah Ann Reeves Mudd.
-He grew up on Oak Hill, his father's tobacco plantation of several hundred acres, which was worked by 89 slaves and was located about 30 mi southeast of Washington, DC.
+Born in Charles County, Maryland into a Roman Catholic family, Samuel Mudd was the fourth of 10 children of Henry Lowe and Sarah Ann (Reeves) Mudd.
+He grew up on Oak Hill, his father's tobacco plantation of several hundred acres, which was worked by 89 slaves and was located about 30 mi southeast of Washington, D.C.

 At age 15, after several years of home tutoring, Mudd went off to boarding school at St. John's Literary Institute, now known as Saint John's Catholic Prep School, in Frederick, Maryland.
-Two years later, he enrolled at Georgetown College in Washington, DC.
+Two years later, he enrolled at Georgetown College in the District of Columbia.
 He then studied medicine at the University of Maryland, Baltimore, writing his thesis on dysentery.

-Upon graduation in 1856, Mudd returned to Charles County to practice medicine, marrying his childhood sweetheart, Sarah Frances (Frankie) Dyer Mudd one year later.
+Upon graduation in 1856, Mudd returned to Charles County to practice medicine, marrying his childhood sweetheart, Sarah Frances Dyer, one year later.

 As a wedding present, Mudd's father gave the couple 218 acre of his best farmland and a new house named St. Catharine.
 While the house was under construction, the Mudds lived with Frankie's bachelor brother, Jeremiah Dyer, finally moving into their new home in 1859.
 They had nine children in all: four before Mudd's arrest and five more after his release from prison.
 To supplement his income from his medical practice, Mudd became a small-scale tobacco grower, using five slaves according to the 1860 census.
 Mudd believed that slavery was divinely ordained and wrote a letter to the theologian Orestes Brownson to that effect.

 With the outbreak of the American Civil War in 1861, Southern Maryland's slave system and the economy that it supported rapidly began to collapse.
 In 1863, the Union Army established Camp Stanton, just 10 mi from the Mudd farm, to enlist black freedmen and runaway slaves.
 Six regiments totaling over 8,700 black soldiers, many from Southern Maryland, were trained there.
 In 1864, Maryland, which was exempt from Lincoln's 1863 Emancipation Proclamation, abolished slavery, making it difficult for growers like Mudd to operate their plantations.
 As a result, Mudd considered selling his farm and depending on his medical practice.
-As Mudd pondered his alternatives, he was introduced to someone who said he might be interested in buying his property; 26 year-old actor John Wilkes Booth.
+As Mudd pondered his alternatives, he was introduced to someone who said he might be interested in buying his property: 26 year-old actor John Wilkes Booth.